Museums for schools

 - If staff are not available when you phone please leave a message and someone will get back to you as soon as possible.

 - Staff are available at sites to take your calls on the following days.
 It is best to phone on these days if possible: Oak House - Tuesday and Wednesday, Haden Hill House - Thursday and Friday, Wednesbury Museum - Thursday and Friday, The Manor House any day but please leave a message if staff are not available.

-- Once a provisonal booking is made, our staff with e-mail you with the booking forma nd guidance notes for teachers by clicking on the relevant section under 'What we have to offer'.
+- Once a provisonal booking is made, our staff with e-mail you with the booking forma nd guidance notes for teachers bringing the class.
 Please make sure the teacher in charge of the group reads these notes

 - We are available for visits from school groups from February to December.